I'm a native California writer, archivist and historian, fifth generation of my family to live in the beautiful city of Sonoma.

 I've given lectures about history at venues such as the California College of the Arts in San Francisco; the Desert Caballeros Western Museum in Wickenburg, Arizona; Central St. Martins College in London; the California Historical Society in San Francisco; the University of Erlangen in Germany and the Fashion Institute for Design and Merchandising in San Francisco.

-My book, Wickenburg: Images of America was published by Arcadia Publishing in January, 2012 and the University of Nevada Press will publish my latest work, A Short History of Sonoma in the fall of 2012.
+My book, Wickenburg: Images of America was published by Arcadia Publishing in January, 2012 and the University of Nevada Press published my latest book, A Short History of Sonoma in the summer of 2013.

 I am a board member and former chair of the Frank Lloyd Wright Civic Center Conservancy in San Rafael, California.